 Companies might have gone under had the government not intervened.

 History of Life Insurance

 The history of insurance is an interesting one.
 The life insurance industry has been around for a lot longer than most people realize.

 The first policy was issued in 1706 by the Amicable Society for a Perpetual Assurance Office.
-This worked slightly differently to insurance today.
+This worked slightly differently than insurance today.

 Members of the society contributed monthly premiums.
 At the end of the year, the family of deceased members got a payment.
 The amount paid out depended on the contributions of the deceased.

-The industry has evolved a lot since then is booming today.
+The industry has evolved a lot since then, and it’s booming today.